Burger Time: Smoked burger glory at Valentina’s Tex Mex BBQ

 Three-word review: Tex-Mex burger paradise.

-The setting: If you’re anything like me, you’ve spent part of the last nine months looking for silver linings wherever you can find them.
+The setting: If you’re anything like me, you’ve spent part of the last 9 months looking for silver linings wherever you can find them.
+The coronavirus pandemic has taken much away from us, but one loss I’m not too mad at is the absence of long lines at some of my favorite spots.

 While I missed the mingling crowd of veterans and newbies standing in line at Valentina’s Tex Mex BBQ on my last visit to South Austin, I must admit I loved the ability to order online, show up at the trailer, wait a couple of minutes for my bagged burger and head to a picnic table.
 I was out of there in 15 minutes (including eating time).
 And while I don’t believe dining to be about speed and convenience, it was a nice change of pace in these rough times, and I was happy to see a (distanced) crowd gathering for their to-go orders by the time I split.